brammittendorff/facebook-and-the-problem-with-iptc/README.md

 ```

 # Solution
 The solution is to strip all tags like exif and iptc.
-So that you are only left with the needed values and there is no way to insert code into an image.
+So that you are only left with the needed values and there is no way to insert code or comments into an image.